FranxYao/Deep-Generative-Models-for-Natural-Language-Processing/README.md

 #### Machine Learning: A Probabilistic Perspective.
 Kevin P. Murphy.
 2012
 * Compared with the PRML Bishop book, this book may be used as a super-detailed handbook for various graphical models and inference methods, rather than a textbook, because it is super-detailed.
 * Basically you can find a galary of every classical graphical models from this book.
+* One sidenote is, I do not see many application of State-space models and Bayesian non-parameterics in NLP.
+If you do know some, please do send me emails to discuss.

 Now we go to the realm of DGMs.